 There may be many reasons that you want to break up with someone you live with.
 You could have a change of heart about premarital cohabitation.
 You could feel smothered and desire to reclaim your space.
 Alternatively, you may feel as though you and your partner may just be incompatible.
-No matter what reason that you have for the desired separation, you have to handle it with tact and compassion.
+No matter what reason you have for the desired separation, you have to handle it with tact and compassion.
 No one in the world actually welcomes rejection, but you can lessen the blow if you do it like this:

 Make Sure You’ve Exhausted All Other Options

-Some relationships are special, and they are worth fighting for even if it takes a little effort from the both of you.
-Personal differences, poor petty habits and slightly odd behaviors may be overlooked or smoothed over.
-Religious standards, dysfunctional relationship dynamics and fundamental personality differences may not be so easily smoothed over.
+Some relationships are special, and they are worth fighting for even if it takes a little effort from both of you.
+Personal differences, poor petty habits, and slightly odd behaviors may be overlooked or smoothed over.
+Religious standards, dysfunctional relationship dynamics, and fundamental personality differences may not be so easily smoothed over.
 Make sure you are not throwing in the towel prematurely.
 Think about the stretch of the relationship in depth.
 If staying in it would hurt you more than it would help you, then you have your answer.

 Seek Advice and Input from Supportive Folks